Villaz/vcycle/doc/source/index.rst

 Ok...more words:

 Vcycle is a VM lifecycle manager, it controls the creation and the destruction of the VMs in a hybrid cloud enviroment.
-The management of the lifecycle is Job oriented.
-If there are jobs available to execute vcycle will create new VMs, if not, no more VMs will be created.
+The management of the lifecycle is Job oriented, if there are jobs available to execute vcycle will create new VMs, if not, no more VMs will be created.

 Vcycle support the deploy of VMs in different clouds, including Openstack, Azure, DBCE , and OCCI.